seven1m/lydia/README.md

 ## Installation

+First, install the prerequisites: `glib2` and `gmp`

-Download the source and build:
+Then, download the source and build:

     make build